roysarvesh/Weather-Data-Analysis/README.md

-# Weather Prediction Using Random Forest
+# Weather Data Analyis Using Random Forest

 ## Overview
 This project utilizes a Random Forest Regressor to predict rainfall based on historical weather data.
 The dataset is preprocessed to handle missing values, encode categorical variables, and generate useful features.
 A machine learning model is then trained and evaluated to make accurate predictions.